Amid building boom, 1 in 10 Seattle apartments are empty, and rents are dropping

 The trend is likely to continue: The apartment construction surge that began earlier this decade is continuing at the same brisk pace, outpacing demand for rentals even as the city’s population booms.

-“I don’t think most landlords have an expectation of rent increases this year,” said Candace Chevaillier, an apartment broker with SVN Whitecap who has begun surveying landlords as co-founder of the new Commercial Analytics firm.
+“I don’t think most landlords have an expectation of rent increases this year,” said Candice Chevaillier, an apartment broker with SVN Whitecap who has begun surveying landlords as co-founder of the new Commercial Analytics firm.
 “We’re just really beginning to see a lot of the delivery of newly developed units, and that should continue in 2019 and 2020.”

 Empty apartments